-- The TFS integration is enabled for the entire project root or a specific directory.
+- Make sure that TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.

-- When the TFS integration with WebStorm is enabled, the TFS item appears on the VCS menu, and on the context menus of the Editor and Project views.
+- When TFS integration with WebStorm is enabled, the Editor and Project views. item appears on the menu, and on the context menus of the

 - The files in the folders under the TFS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.

-- When using the TFS integration, it is helpful to open the Version Control tool window.
+- When using TFS integration, it is helpful to open the Version Control tool window.

-- All the commands generated based on the settings you specify through the WebStorm user interface.
+- All commands generated based on the settings you specify through the WebStorm user interface.